VirtualEstatePlanner/TROPIC/README.md

 ## Production

 After running `yarn build`, the files you need for production will be on the `dist` folder.
 To test code on your `dist` folder, run `yarn serve` and navigate to http://localhost:5000.
-To build and publish your Android or iOS applications, you will need to complete the build process from XCode or Android Studio.
+To build and publish your Android or iOS applications, you will need to run `yarn cap-prepare` and then either `yarn cap-a`, or `yarn cap-i`.
+You can complete the build process from XCode or Android Studio.